1) Why do we have representative government in most democracies?

 Answer: EVMs are electronic voting machines, which are used to record votes.

-34) How is a vote caste on EVM?
+34) How is a vote cast on EVM?

-35) What do you know about 'Election Commission'?
+35) What do you know about the 'Election Commission'?

 Answer: In our country elections are conducted by an independent and very powerful election commission.
 It enjoys the same kind of independence that the judiciary enjoys